“Exploring the Possibility of Extraterrestrial Life in Our Vast Universe: Searching for Signs of Life in the Solar System and Beyond”

 water is the most important substance

 However, the most important substance in finding traces of life is water, which is considered to be the source of life.
 Water is the most important substance among the substances that make up living things.
-Of course, it’s possible that there could be life that doesn’t need water, or that doesn’t involve water at all, but we don’t know of such life forms yet.
+Of course, it’s possible that there might be life that doesn’t need water, or that doesn’t involve water at all, but we don’t know of such life forms yet.
 Therefore, in order to find life forms other than humans on celestial bodies other than Earth, it is necessary to find an environment with water first.
 In particular, water must be able to exist on the surface of a planet or celestial body.

 Water has several special properties because of hydrogen bonding.
 For example, water, which has a very large heat capacity (the heat required to raise the temperature of a substance by 1 degree), has a relatively small temperature change.
 This allows life to maintain a fairly stable internal temperature.
 Also, water has a significantly higher boiling point than other liquids of the same molecular weight.
 Because of this, it is possible to exist in a liquid state over a fairly wide range of temperatures.
 Hydrogen bonds in water can dissolve many substances due to their electrical properties.